Rurusetto/rurusetto/content/pages/status/index.md

 Last Update : April 30, 2021 20:10 UTC

 ✅ = Everything work.
-Can play normally.

-⚠️ = Can import but some function is not working or making client crash.
+⚠️ = Can import but some function or mod is not working or making client crash.

-❌ = Import error
+❌ = Cannot import.

 <!-- Use table style from https://discourse.gohugo.io/t/how-to-customise-tables/15661 -->